-Because of a sedentary lifestyle and excessive calorie consumption, obesity has reached epidemic proportions worldwide, affecting virtually all ages and socioeconomic groups.
-There are more than 1.4 billion overweight adults, and at least 500 million of them obese1.
-Being overweight or obese is a major risk factor for chronic diseases, including type 2 diabetes mellitus, cardiovascular disease, and several cancers.
+Being overweight or obese is a major risk factor for chronic diseases, including type 2 diabetes mellitus, non-alcoholic fatty liver disease, cardiovascular diseases, and several cancers.
 Obesity is a source of reduced quality of life, significant mortality, or permanent disability.
 300,000 deaths per year in the United States are related to obesity and medical costs amount to $190 billion annually.
 Current symptomatic medical and behavioral treatments of obesity fail to achieve their long-term therapeutic goals.
 Recent therapeutic approaches targeting centrally acting mechanisms have resulted in serious adverse reactions, leading to the non-approval or withdrawal of several anti-obesity medications.
-Despite a market size estimated to reach $8.4 billion globally by 20222, the few marketed anti-obesity medications have had poor uptake by physicians and patients due to limited efficacy and uncertain safety.
-Consequently, there is a pressing need for novel therapeutic approaches to obesity.
+Despite a market size estimated to reach $8.4 billion globally by 2022, the few marketed anti-obesity medications have had poor uptake by physicians and patients due to limited efficacy and uncertain safety.

 Therefore, there is a need for a convenient, effective and safe medical treatment of obesity and related cardio-metabolic disorders that should significantly reduce health care costs, improve and save human lives.